laupierre/RNA-Seq_mouse_pipeline/README.md

 The containers are built following this example used for STAR:
 apptainer build star.sif singularity_star.def

+See mouse_indexes for details on how the different indexes are made.

 In a new folder, put 1- the rnaseq_mouse_v0.0.1.sh file and 2- the submit.pbs file.
 Finally, add 3- all the PE fastq files you want to analyze.